 I was born and raised in Central Massachusetts and that is where I reside today.
 Though there are days when I would love to move, the kids and grandkids keep me here.

 I’ve been driving a school bus for the last 22 years, give or take.
 A few years ago, unhappy with the company that I worked for and increasing issues with my hip and lower back, I decided to go to college.
-Obtaining a degree was one of the many items on my bucket list.
+Obtaining a degree was one of the many items on my bucket list anyway.
 I thought I would be happy with an Associate Degree and able to find a job that I liked.
 What I discovered was, learning is addictive (I love it) and driving a school bus pays better than entry-level jobs in healthcare.
+So just as I was about to graduate, I took a chance and applied to a state university.
+I was accepted into their online degree program.

 To be continued…

 In 2012, thanks to my mom, I was brought into the world of Alzheimer’s Disease.
 Last year I signed up to become a volunteer with the Alzheimer’s Association.
 They were launching a new program and it seemed a perfect way for me to help educate and advocate.
-I am a Community Ambassador and my goal is to provide family and caregivers with resources and support.
-I need to get on that…
+I am a Family Support Volunteer and my goal is to provide family and caregivers with resources and support.
+Writing about Alzheimer’s Disease and care giving are going to be a huge part of Ramblin Ann from now on.
+I have had a lot of practice writing while in school.
+Sometimes I feel that having a root canal might be more enjoyable than writing but I have found that when I do not write I crave it.
+So it is what I will do.

 That pretty much sums up “me” for now.